vscoding1988/tutorials/ops/azure/terraform/aks/terraform-aks.md

 }
 ```

-After adding the module we have to reinit terraform by executing
+After adding the module we have to re init terraform by executing

 ```shell
 terraform init